 How to Waterproof Acrylic Paint on Fabric

-You can absolutely use acrylic paint on fabric with this one easy trick!
-Whether you are making fabric wall art or painting a stencil on curtains, I’ll show you how to paint on fabric permanently with this simple tutorial!
+You can absolutely use regular acrylic paint on fabric with this one easy trick!
+Whether you are making fabric wall art or painting a stencil on living room curtains, I’ll show you how to paint on fabric permanently with this simple step-by-step tutorial!

 Acrylic paint is so versatile but if you want to use it for fabric, there are a few things you should consider.
-For one thing, it is designed to be used on rigid surfaces as it isn’t flexible enough for fabric.
-The hardness and thickness of the paint will eventually lead to the paint cracking and peeling off, especially when there are multiple layers of paint.
+For one thing, it is designed to be used on a wide range of smooth surfaces but it isn’t flexible enough for fabric.
+The hardness and thickness of the paint will eventually lead to the dry paint cracking and peeling off, especially when there are multiple layers of paint.
 Also, even if the paint doesn’t peel off, it can uncomfortable stiffness under the painted areas.

-However, you can get have all the benefits of fabric paint by adding a couple of simple steps to your craft or DIY project.
-There are so many fun projects that require painting on fabric but they can be easily ruined if you don’t have the right paint!
+However, you can have all the benefits of washable fabric paint by adding a couple of simple steps to your craft or DIY projects.
+There are so many fun projects that require painting on fabric but they can be easily ruined if you don’t have the right water-resistant fabric paint!
 For this tutorial, I’m showing you how to make budget-friendly wall decor with fabric and paint.

 This is a great tutorial for you if you:

-- Want to use acrylic paints that you have on-hand to paint fabric
+- Want to use acrylic craft paints that you have on-hand to paint fabric

 - Like the color options of acrylic paint

-- Want to ensure that your painted fabric project won’t crack or fade
+- Want to ensure that your painted fabric projects won’t crack or fade

-- Would like to know how to make low-cost fabric wall art in less than 10 minutes!
+- Would like to know the best way to make low-cost fabric wall art in less than 10 minutes!

 ☑️ Before we get into details, you’ll want to go ahead and purchase a high-quality fabric medium.
-After using several options, here is a durable, flexible, and inexpensive fabric medium for any craft project where you need the paint to be permanent: Best Fabric Medium for Acrylic Paint (Click here for the current price.)
+After using several options, here is a durable, flexible, and inexpensive textile medium for any craft project where you need the paint to be permanent: The Best Choice for Fabric Medium for Acrylic Paint (Click here for the current price.)